Start here

 Read the agent reference →

-The three outcomes in detail — commit-reveal, policy snapshots, and manifest receipts — with worked flows and links to the live agent demos.
+The three outcomes in detail — commit-reveal, policy snapshots, and manifest proofs — with worked flows and links to the live agent demos.

 Watch the sealed-bid demo →